ksatirli/katacoda-scenarios/k8s-terraform-datadog/step9.md

 `terraform apply "step9.tfplan"`{{execute}}

-Let's have a look at this in the [Datadog interface](https://app.datadoghq.com/synthetics/list).
+Let's have a look at this in the list of [Datadog Synthetic Tests](https://app.datadoghq.com/synthetics/list).